©

 in the heart of southern Corsica

-At the hamlet of Saparedda, you’ll find the town hall as well as the parish church of Santa Maria Assunta, dedicated to the Virgin Mary, also patron saint of Zicavo.
-Every 15 August, the community gathers to celebrate the patron saint’s feast day, in an atmosphere of contemplation and tradition.
+In the hamlet of Saparedda, you’ll find the town hall and the parish church of Santa Maria Assunta, dedicated to the Virgin Mary, also patron saint of Zicavo.
+Every 15 August, the community gathers to celebrate the patron saint’s day, in an atmosphere of meditation and tradition.

 In the heart of nature

-From the village, small, unmarked paths take you on a journey of discovery through unspoilt nature, wooded valleys, open vistas and absolute silence.
+From the village, small unmarked footpaths take you on a discovery of wild nature, with wooded valleys, open vistas and absolute silence.
 It’s the perfect place for a walk in Corsica, away from the crowds and totally immersed in the landscape.

 Sartène